-The Division offers a cooperative education (CO-OP) program to qualified students who have maintained a cumulative grade-point average which places them in the upper half of their class.
-Further applicant evaluation is part of the approval process, and each candidate is interviewed by the program coordinator and prospective employer.
-The program is for students interested in applying their learning on a full-time, paid basis in a business, industrial, or government setting.
-The program is designed to incorporate the work assignments into a typical four-year program.
-Each curriculum area has a faculty member responsible for CO-OP students in their area.
-The faculty member also serves as the student's academic advisor and is involved in the coordination of the on-site visits associated with each assignment.
-Participants are required to submit learning objectives and an endof-work report at the completion of each assignment.
+The Division offers a cooperative education (CO-OP) program to students with cumulative grade-point averages placing them in the upper half of their class.
+Before acceptance, each candidate must be interviewed and approved by the program coordinator and the prospective employer.
+The program lets students apply their learning to a fulltime, paid position in a business, industrial, or government setting.
+It is designed to fit into a normal four-year academic program.
+In each curriculum area, there is a faculty member responsible for CO-OP students, serving also as the students' academic advisor and coordinating onsite visits to work assignments.
+Participants must submit learning objectives and an end-of-work report at the end of each assignment.
 Although the Division attempts to place all qualified students admitted to the program, it cannot guarantee the availability of positions.